Newlyweds told friends about a ‘creepy guy’ at their Utah campsite. Five days later, they were found shot dead.

 “The Grand County Sheriff’s Department is committed to providing information and updates and being transparent during this process but not compromising the integrity of the case investigation,” Hackwell said at the news conference.

-But across the state line in Colorado, the San Miguel County sheriff warned campers to be on high alert after authorities found a cache of more than 30 weapons at a man’s campsite near Telluride, about two and a half hours from Moab.
+But across the state line in Colorado, the San Miguel County sheriff warned campers to be on high alert after authorities found a cache of more than 30 weapons at a man’s campsite near Telluride, about 2½ hours from Moab.
 The warning came four days after Utah officials said there was no threat to the public in regards to the unsolved killings.

 “In light of the past week’s double homicide of campers outside Moab, l want to caution people to be aware of their surroundings,” Sheriff William Masters said in a Facebook post.